 My teaching journey in HEIs

 I commenced my teaching journey as a tutor in the Sociology Department in Trinity College in September 1991, since then I have taught in seven HEIs (UCD, DCU, SNMCI, Milltown Institute of Philosophy, All Hallows College and Hibernia College).
 It was only when I commenced the Master of Arts in Training and Education in Griffith College that I really came to grips with the policies that underpin third level education, the theories that inform teaching, learning and assessment, the importance of reflective practice and ensuring that teaching is learner centred.
-I was able to do this programme in stages, first through completing the certificate, then the diploma and finally the research component.
-The information was particularly valuable to me.
 In my role as Programme Director of the Master of Arts in Teaching and Learning (MATL), I successsfully led the programme through the validation process with Quality Qualifications Ireland in 2013 and it is validated until 2018.
 I have participated in other successful programme validations (PDE, PME) in Hibernia College.
 My professional identity as a sociologist overlaps with my professional identity as an educator (teacher, assessor and supervisor of research) in Hibernia College.
 I incorporate my values into my professional identity in that I embrace the social inclusion of those who were historically excluded from higher education, I aspire to be authentic in relationships with colleagues and students, I put students at the heart of the teaching and learning process, and I regularly collaborate with my colleagues not only in Hibernia College but in other HEIs in Ireland and internationally.
 I engage in reflective practice, I am a lifelong learner.
 I am registered with the Teaching Council.
 I have documented my professional development as follows: Continuing Professional Development, publications and attendance at conferences and workshops.

 CONTINUING PROFESSIONAL DEVELOPMENT